Italy and Ghana

-Exercises for the Imagination of a Space is a new curatorial project by Johanne Affricot, which responds to the UN 2030 Agenda's SDG 10 (Sustainable Development Goals 10 - Reducing inequality) Exercises for the Imagination of a Space is a result of GRIOTmag.com and SPAZIO GRIOT experiences, and their numerous publishing, research and programming.
-Since 2015, both platforms have been committed to diverse forms of artistic expression from Africa, its diasporas and beyond by centring the voices of African/Black creators, doers and makers.
+Exercises for the Imagination of a Space is a socially-engaged artistic project by Johanne Affricot and SPAZIO GRIOT, which responds to the UN 2030 Agenda's SDG 10 (Sustainable Development Goals 10 - Reducing inequality).
+Exercises for the Imagination of a Space is a result of GRIOTmag.com and SPAZIO GRIOT experiences, and their numerous publishing, research and programming.
+Since their launch, both platforms have been committed to diverse forms of artistic expression from Africa, its diasporas and beyond by centring the voices of African/Black creators, doers and makers.

 Affricot has chosen to involve and seek dialogue with various African and Afro-descendant communities in Italy and in Ghana, to collectively reflect on what a space is, how space shapes certain subjectivities and bodies, and how space can be used to reduce inequality by facilitating the involvement, access and artistic/cultural production by marginalized communities.